 1. Wear boots.
 There are lots of muddy and slick areas throughout this adventure.

 2. Buy these light up Christmas bulb necklaces from Amazon before you go.
-They sell these necklaces at Conner Prairie, but you can get them much cheaper on Amazon than you can if buying them once you get there.
-In fact, you can get 4 of the necklaces for $14.99, and that includes 2 sets of batteries!
+When we visited, they were selling these necklaces at Conner Prairie, but you can get them much cheaper on Amazon than you can if buying them once you get there.

 Since it’s super dark in the 1800s (no electricity), you’ll actually be able to spot your kids if they run off to join the Union Troops.
 Plus, you can wear these necklaces to all of the holiday events you attend.